EuroTUG/eurotug.github.io/index.md

 ## Registration

-In order to participate in the EuroTUG 2022 Meeting, please fill the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSeu8_LW_ijZU45qvH6boORGQifOXuylcy4J_DU6WSWg7ijvNw/viewform?usp=sf_link)  prior to August 20th, 2022.
+In order to participate in the EuroTUG 2022 Meeting, please fill the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSeu8_LW_ijZU45qvH6boORGQifOXuylcy4J_DU6WSWg7ijvNw/viewform?usp=sf_link)  prior to September 4, 2022.
 Registration is required for speakers as well as attendees without a contribution.

 The registration is free of charge.